 Callable classes are subject to redemption risks.
-If you own a callable class, you should consider the following additional risks:

-- A redemption of the underlying assets will be similar in its principal payment effect to a full prepayment of all the related Mortgages. - After your Callable Class becomes redeemable, its value is not likely to exceed, and may be lower than, its redemption price.
+If you own a callable class, a redemption will be similar in its principal payment effect to a full prepayment of all the related Mortgages.
+After a callable class becomes redeemable, its value is not likely to exceed, and may be lower than, its redemption price.